headlamp-k8s/headlamp/docs/development/plugins/functionality.md

 linktitle: Functionality
 ---

-Headlamp's plugins exist for changing or adding functionlity related to the user interface and experience.
+Headlamp's plugins exist for changing or adding functionality related to the user interface and experience.

 ## Plugins Lib